 The percentage of the population working over 48 hours combined with the average commuting time in a city.
-The higher the score, the more hours a city puts into work and commute.
+The lower the score, the more hours a city puts into work and commute.

 Percent of the population working over 48 hours: Country level data, US cities use state-level data.
 Source: International Labour Organisation – ILOSTAT, 2019; Bureau of Labor Statistics, 2018.
 Commuting time: City level average minutes commuting one-way.
 Source: US Census – American Fact Finder, 2019; INRIX – Global Traffic Scorecard, 2019; Numbeo, 2020; Various media sources.